Marion County Court Records

 Marion Municipal Court — Civil Division

 The Marion Municipal Court handles civil cases where the amount in controversy is $15,000 or less, including small claims actions.
-Small claims court in Ohio provides a simplified process for disputes involving $6,000 or less.
+Small claims court in Ohio offers a simplified process for disputes involving $6,000 or less.

 To file or search for civil cases in the municipal court, contact: